Occupational inequality: Gay, lesbian, bisexual, and transgender workplace inequality

-Since the Stonewall riots of 1969, the visibility and acceptance of gay, lesbian, bisexual, and transgender (GLBT) employees in corporate America has steadily been on the rise; the first gay employee network appeared in 1978, and in 1991, the first Fortune 1000 company offered domestic-partner health benefits to its employees.
+Since the Stonewall riots of 1969, the visibility and acceptance of gay, lesbian, bisexual, and transgender (LGBTQIA2S+) employees in corporate America has steadily been on the rise; the first gay employee network appeared in 1978, and in 1991, the first Fortune 1000 company offered domestic-partner health benefits to its employees.
 Today, the majority of Fortune 500 companies offer both sexual orientation and gender identity protections, as well as domestic-partner health benefits.
 The rapid increase in queer workplace equality can be attributed to a number of factors, most notably isomorphism.

 Mimetic pressures, in which competing firms model the procedures of competitors, are especially visible in the adoption of domestic-partner benefits.
 For instance, after Wells Fargo and Bank of America adopted domestic-partner benefits in 1998, other banks, like Bankers Trust and Chase, soon followed voluntarily.
 These mimetic pressures are still visible today; in 2002, just two percent of Fortune 500 companies included gender identity in their non-discrimination policies, while in 2012, 57 percent of companies do so.

 Much like these mimetic pressures, normative isomorphism, which stems from the professionalization of a practice, also helped diffuse equitable benefits.
 A 1991 Forbes story, "Gay in Corporate America", "broke the longstanding silence of the business press regarding gay and lesbian issues", beginning an important trend; diversity consultants and human resource professionals concluded through the 1990s that "inclusion equals performance".

-Though much progress has been made in the area of same-sex benefits, GLBT employees continue to face challenges in the workplace that their non-queer coworkers do not.
-According to a 2009 survey, 58 percent of GLBT employees say coworkers make jokes or derogatory comments about GLBT people "at least once in a while".
+Though much progress has been made in the area of same-sex benefits, LGBTQIA2S+ employees continue to face challenges in the workplace that their non-queer coworkers do not.
+According to a 2009 survey, 58 percent of LGBTQIA2S+ employees say coworkers make jokes or derogatory comments about LGBTQIA2S+ people "at least once in a while".